Studio 100: History

 On 4 February 2014, Studio 100 announced the launching of their new digital entertainment division dedicated to Studio 100's reach to release its programmes on digital platforms and named former BBC Worldwide head of digital entertainment executive Tom Reding to head Studio 100's new digital division as their head of digital entertainment.

-In late-January 2017 nine years after the acquisition of EM.Sport Media AG's German mids & family production & distribution EM.Entertainment including its German TV channel Junior and Australian animation studio Flying Bark Productions by Studio 100's German global distribution division Studio 100 Media, Studio 100 announced that its global distribution division Studio 100 Media had established a deal to acquire a 68% majority stake in German brand management and media production & distribution company Made 4 Entertainment (M4E AG) the producer of Mia and Me and the owner of the libraries of the former German distributor TV-Loonland AG & Danish animation outfit Egmont Imagination alongside its Dutch distribution subsidiary Telescreen in a deal that could combine Studio 100's expanded catalogue with Made 4 Entertainment (m4e)'s wider library which would make the former as the biggest kids & family entertainment content companies across Europe with Made 4 Entertainment (M4E) would continue to invest their new content and its global expansion.
-A month later in late-February of that same year, Studio 100's global distribution division Studio 100 Media announced that they've completed their acquisition of a 68% majority stake in German brand management and media production & distribution company Made 4 Entertainment (m4e AG) the producer of Mia and Me and the owner of the libraries of the former German distributor TV-Loonland AG & Danish animation outfit Egmont Imagination alongside its Dutch distribution subsidiary Telescreen, making it a subsidiary of Studio 100 Media with Made 4 Entertainment (M4E)'s CEO and founder Hans Ulrich Stoef continued to lead the acquired company through Studio 100 Media.
+In late-January 2017 nine years after the acquisition of EM.Sport Media AG's German mids and family production and distribution EM.Entertainment including its German TV channel Junior and Australian animation studio Flying Bark Productions by Studio 100's German global distribution division Studio 100 Media, Studio 100 announced that its global distribution division Studio 100 Media had established a deal to acquire a 68% majority stake in German brand management and media production and distribution company Made 4 Entertainment (M4E AG) the producer of Mia and Me and the owner of the libraries of the former German distributor TV-Loonland AG and Danish animation outfit Egmont Imagination alongside its Dutch distribution subsidiary Telescreen in a deal that could combine Studio 100's expanded catalogue with Made 4 Entertainment (m4e)'s wider library which would make the former as the biggest kids and family entertainment content companies across Europe with Made 4 Entertainment (M4E) would continue to invest their new content and its global expansion.
+A month later in late-February of that same year, Studio 100's global distribution division Studio 100 Media announced that they have completed their acquisition of a 68% majority stake in German brand management and media production and distribution company Made 4 Entertainment (m4e AG) the producer of Mia and Me and the owner of the libraries of the former German distributor TV-Loonland AG and Danish animation outfit Egmont Imagination alongside its Dutch distribution subsidiary Telescreen, making it a subsidiary of Studio 100 Media with Made 4 Entertainment (M4E)'s CEO and founder Hans Ulrich Stoef continued to lead the acquired company through Studio 100 Media.
 Studio 100 Media would eventually increase their stake of Made 4 Entertainment (m4e) and later took full control after selling and spinning off some of m4e's subsidiaries three years later in 2020.

 At the start of December 2017, Studio 100 expanded their international operations into the United States with their acquisition of New York-based American preschool animation production studio Little Airplane Productions, thrust giving Studio 100 another animation studio this time in the U.S. as their American animation production subsidiary with the latter developing and producing their new projects with Studio 100's own in-house animation production studios such as Studio 100 Animation alongside its Munich-based global distribution division Studio 100 Media distributing them whilst Little Airplane Production founder Josh Selig continued leading the New York-based American animation studios within Studio 100.